-- Momentum of the research process is continuously generating highly consequential lines of inquiry. - Immediate terrorist threat is not greater than the natural incidence of infectious disease - and can be addressed by enhanced public health measures. - Hostile competition among national threat assessment programs is a more serious immediate concern than potential terrorism. - Exclusive subordination of national threat assessment activities to public health jurisdiction and application of transparency rules are urgent priorities.
+- Momentum of the research process is continuously generating highly consequential lines of inquiry. - Immediate terrorist threat is comparable to or less than the natural incidence of infectious disease - and can be addressed by enhanced public health measures. - Hostile competition among national threat assessment programs is a more serious immediate concern than potential terrorism. - Exclusive subordination of national threat assessment activities to public health jurisdiction and application of transparency rules are urgent priorities.